steveculshaw/brindlewoodbay/README.md

 And the case with the missing scrimshaw has a broken side panel<br>
 And in one corner of the room has a little peephole<br>
- ... and Katherine's footsteps approach
+ ... *and Katherine's footsteps approach ...*

 The Maven's are finally released by the police, and head to Edgar's to check for his thesis manuscript.
 We break in ... with great panache!